thatsn0tmysite/tget/README.md

 This allows for faster parallel downloads and a more total (theorical) bandwith.

-| Great for your daily dataleaks dumps (or anything else you use Tor for!).
+> "Great for your daily dataleaks dumps (or anything else you use Tor for!)."
-| - Someone, probably.
+> - Someone's mom, probably.

 This tool makes use of the handy [bine](https://github.com/cretz/bine) library and the fancy [mpb](https://github.com/vbauerster/mpb) library!